Minnesota Court Records

 - One of the couples has to reside in Minnesota for at least 180 days

-- The petitioner must file the action with the county or district court where either of the couples resides.
+- The petitioner file the action with the county or district court where either of the couples resides.

 Why do I need a Divorce Lawyer?

 Normally, an individual intending to file a divorce should possess sufficient information before starting the procedure.
 Nevertheless, a divorce lawyer’s services should also be employed to help navigate through the legal process and effectively file all paperwork.
-Thus, it is good for a person that intends to file for divorce to hire a credible and experienced attorney to handle the case.
+Thus, it is good for a person who intends to file for divorce to hire a credible and experienced attorney to handle the case.

 How do I Get Started in a Divorce in Minnesota?

-Papers such as petition/summons, dissolution certificate, certificate of representation, etc., are examples of the documents needed by a petitioner to start the process of divorce in Minnesota.
+Papers such as petition/summons, dissolution certificate, certificate of representation, etc., are typical examples of the documents needed by a petitioner to start the process of divorce in Minnesota.

-After completing and filing the documents with the court, the petitioner will need to make double copies.
-Eventually, one copy will be given to the respondent while the petitioner keeps the other documents.
-The original copy of all the files must go to the appropriate court.
-Interested parties should visit their local courthouses where they can file the documents.
+Interested parties may visit the local courthouses to file the documents.
 All petitioners should ensure that they file all the documents in the correct courthouse.
 Pursuant to section 518.09 of the Minnesota laws, all interested parties are to file for divorce only in the area where either or both couples reside.
 The petitioner will be required to pay a filing fee to file the documents.
 This is only avoidable when that person completes a fee waiver, otherwise known as an affidavit, to proceed in forma pauperis.

-After the forms have been completed and filed with the courthouse in the appropriate county, the petitioner should duplicate each document to the other party.
-In the U.S legal system, service of process is important.
-It guarantees that every concerned party is duly informed of the situation and can appear and state their perspectives.
 Also, both parties in the divorce are required to complete and submit a financial disclosure statement.
 The statements contain each individual’s financial situation by documenting details such as debts, monthly expenses, assets, and income.
 Supporting records such as tax returns, pay stubs may also be needed.
 Judges use the financial disclosure statements to determine matters such as:

 - The appropriate child support amount